2024 FIVB Women's Volleyball Nations League

 The 2024 FIVB Women's Volleyball Nations League was the sixth edition of the FIVB Women's Volleyball Nations League, an annual women's international volleyball tournament.
 It was held between May and June 2024, and the final round took place at the Indoor Stadium Huamark in Bangkok, Thailand.

 Following the results of the 2023 Nations League and the 2023 Challenger Cup, Croatia were replaced by debutants France in this edition.

 Italy claimed their second VNL title after defeating Japan in the final.
 Japan took the silver medal, which was their best result in this tournament.
 Poland retained the bronze medal after defeating Brazil in the 3rd place match.
 Paola Egonu of Italy named as the MVP of the tournament.

+Teams

 Qualification

 Sixteen teams qualified for the competition.
 Eleven of them qualified as core teams which cannot face relegation.
 Other five teams were selected as challenger teams which could be relegated from the tournament.
 France replaced Croatia after winning the 2023 Challenger Cup.
 In a change of format for the next edition, none of current teams will be relegated and from the year 2025 onwards, the competition will consist from 18 teams.
 The two extra spots will be from the team that wins the 2024 Challenger Cup and the best FIVB ranked team who are not in this year event.